Saturday, May 6, 2017

 First, start by recognizing how often you pay attention to and worrying about your thoughts throughout the day.
 It may help to start a thought journal and record your thoughts on a piece of paper as they come up.
 Knowing your thoughts will open you up to realizing your belief’s power and influence they have over how you act, feel, react and think.

 Secondly, look at your beliefs behind your thoughts and ask if they are realistic and truthful beliefs of who you are.
-Try to look at the other side of the beliefs or resulting negative thoughts.
-For example, if you believe that others won’t accept you due to your lack of skills, ask yourself if that is necessarily true reflection of you really are?
+Try to look at the other side of the beliefs which result in negative thoughts.
+For example, if you believe that others won’t accept you due to your lack of skills, ask yourself if that is a necessarily true reflection of you really are?
 Do people only accept those who are completely flawless?
 Do you really want to be friends with someone who can’t accept you for who you are?
 By reality checking and disputing your beliefs you diminish their power and influence.
 Checking validity of your beliefs and doubting their truthfulness may begin help you to take on a different and more positive perspective.

 Thirdly, determine where or who these negative beliefs came from.
 Is what you believe about yourself is coming from your true self or was it given to you through another’s critical statement or perception?
 For example, are you not good enough?
-If your beliefs did not come from you or are not a real vision of who you are then denounce out loud to yourself.
+If your beliefs did not come from you or are not a real vision of who you then denounce them out loud to yourself.
 Once their falsehood is realized and denounced, take them out of your mind, eliminate them from your belief system.

 Accept that your thoughts are a byproduct of your beliefs and generated from your subconscious mind.
 Change the content of your beliefs from negative to positive.
 Once your beliefs are changed and reflect a true representation of who you really are then your thoughts will automatically change to benefit you.
 You possess the ability to change your beliefs and have a more fulfilled life.